 CPT is an essential tool for assessing soil suitability for clean energy projects.
 Typically, CPT investigations for wind energy systems can help to ensure that the foundations are adequately designed for the existing sediment.
 CPT data is also leveraged to build temporary roadways capable of supporting the weight of turbines and cranes.
 Given the large swaths of land used for wind turbines, Vertek’s CPT trucks are perfect for maximizing production.

 As part of the design or pre-construction phase of a wind turbine project, CPT can help ensure that selected wind turbines are constructed to minimize the risk of foundation failure.
 It can also help identify areas where the combination of sediment type and groundwater may need to be considered.
-Utilizing Standard Penetration Testing (SPT) technologies may miss these subsurface zones leading to additional maintenance or construction costs down the road.
-Overall, CPT site investigations can better inform the design and construction saving money and schedule for a project.
+Utilizing Standard Penetration Testing (SPT), technologies may miss these subsurface zones leading to additional maintenance or construction costs down the road.
+Overall, CPT site investigations can better inform the design and construction, saving money and scheduling for a project.

 CPT Supporting Renewable Energy Infrastructure

 The U.S. Energy Information Administration “projects that the share of renewables in the U.S. electricity generation mix will increase from 21% in 2020 to 42% in 2050.”
 This will require an enormous expansion of renewable energy infrastructure that will require high-resolution and efficient subsurface investigations.
 Engineering and construction firm’s number one goal is to mitigate risk, and with Vertek CPT systems, you can deliver the data they need to reduce their project design and construction risk.